Colchester Swimming Club Constitution & Club Identity and Ethos Statement

 11. Procedure at the Annual and Special General Meetings

-11.3 The Chairman, or in the Chairman’s absence a member appointed by the Committee, shall take the chair.
+11.3 The Chairman, or in the Chairman’s absence a member appointed by the Committee shall take the chair.
 Each member present shall have one vote and resolutions shall be passed by a simple majority.
-For the procedures for submitting resolutions to be considered at a General Meeting, members are referred to Rule 9.3.
 In the event of an equality of votes the Chairman shall have a casting or additional vote.

-Only paid up members who have reached their 16th birthday shall be entitled to be heard and to vote on all matters.
-(Members who have not reached their 16th birthday shall be entitled to be heard and vote only on those matters determined by the Chairman as matters concerning juniors.)
+11.4 Only paid up members who have reached their 16th birthday shall be entitled to be heard and to vote on all matters.

 12. Alteration of the Rules and Other Resolutions